-Painting metal parts can be a royal pain.
-It’s time consuming, messy and imprecise, with runoff and dripping and uneven coats.
+Painting metal parts is a royal pain.
+It’s time-consuming, messy, and imprecise.
+You have to worry about runoff and dripping and uneven coats.
 Even worse, after you paint it, the coating isn’t permanent.
-It has to be touched up time and again, and eventually the paint gets so thick the whole thing needs to be stripped and redone.
-Powder coating can be a great alternative that provides a rock hard permanent and even coating with a minimum of fuss.
-Here’s how the powder coating process works.
+It has to be retouched repeatedly, and eventually, the paint gets so thick that the whole thing needs to be stripped and repainted.

 Understanding Powder Coating

-When exposed to heat and electrical charges, the powder goes through a chemical bonding process and melts, hardening into a solid surface that perfectly contours to the item covered.
-It is eco-friendly, inexpensive and far more durable than paint.
+This powder-coated surface is then exposed to heat and electrical charges.
+The powder melts and undergoes a chemical bonding process, hardening into a solid coating that perfectly contours to the surface.
+Powder coating is inexpensive and far more durable than paint.

-The first step in applying the powder coat is to clean the part.
-It must be completely clear of grease, oil or dirt.
+The first step in applying the powder coat is to clean the surface of the item being coated.
+It must be completely free of grease, oil, or dirt.
 This includes oil from the skin that may be transferred from handling the piece.
-Usually when cleaning the item is sandblasted or an acid bath used to clear debris, then brushed to remove remaining grit and moisture.
+Usually, when cleaning, a sandblaster or acid bath is used to clear debris, then brushed to remove remaining grit and moisture.

 Applying the Powder Coat

-After being cleaned off, the item is connected to an electrode which gives it a positive electrical charge.
-The powder is then applied using a Corona Gun, which is similar to a paint sprayer, but contains the powder coat, a thermoset (or heat curing) polymer which has a negative electrical charge.
-As the powder is blown over the part, the positive and negative charges are magnetically attracted to one another, causing the powder to cling to the part, like a balloon sticks to a wall from static electricity.
+After being cleaned, the item is connected to an electrode, to give it a positive electrical charge.
+The powder is then applied using a Corona gun, which is similar to a paint sprayer, but contains the powder coat along with a thermoset (“heat curing”) polymer, which has a negative electrical charge.
+As the powder is blown over the part, the positive and negative charges are magnetically attracted to one another, causing the powder to cling to the item, like a balloon sticks to a wall from static electricity.

-This leaves behind a rock-hard shell which is highly resistant to scratches, chipping or rubbing off.
-After the part cools, it is ready to go, with a coat of vibrant color that forms perfectly to every contour of the item in question.
+This leaves behind a bonded shell, which is highly resistant to scratches, chipping, or wearing down.
+After the part cools, it is ready to go, with a coat of vibrant color that aligns perfectly with every contour of the item.

-Do you have a metal part that needs coloring, and you don’t think that paint is the right solution?
+Do you have a metal item that needs a splash of color or a durable finish?
 The powder coating process might be perfect for you.
 If you have any questions about the process of powder coating to color metal parts, we can help.
-Feel free to read over the services we offer and then give us a call today for more information.
+Feel free to read over our services, and contact us today for more information.